2004 Stanley Cup Final: Game three

-Game 4
+Game four

 With a chance to take a commanding 3–1 series lead, Calgary was shut out by Lightning goalie Nikolai Khabibulin, who recorded his fifth shutout of the postseason, a 29-save shutout, in a 1–0 Tampa Bay victory, with the game's lone goal being scored by Brad Richards three minutes into the game on a two-man advantage.

-With 4:13 left in the game, Ville Nieminen checked Vincent Lecavalier into the boards from behind, drawing a five-minute major penalty for boarding, a game misconduct penalty, and an eventual game five suspension.
+With 4:13 left in the game, Ville Nieminen checked Vincent Lecavalier into the boards, drawing a five-minute major penalty for boarding, a game misconduct penalty, and an eventual game five suspension.
 Meanwhile, fans at the Pengrowth Saddledome angrily booed referees Kerry Fraser and Brad Watson throughout most of the contest.
 They were originally also scheduled to work game six in Calgary but the league eventually decided to replace them.